 When I trained to become a yoga instructor in Medical Yoga, which is based on Kundalini Yoga, we used our breathing in many different ways.
 I found it fascinating how we could change the state of our body just by altering our breathing.
 However, soon I realized that there seemed to be a lack of knowledge or even misunderstanding amongst yogis on how to breathe outside the yoga class.

-Five simple principles
+Five simple principles for better breathing

 I decided to learn more about what constitutes good breathing habits in our daily life.
 The result of over five years of studying available literature and several hundred scientific researches reports on breathing as well as experimenting with my own body, is the book The Power of Your Breath.
 It contains more than 120 scientific references and is based on five simple principles for better breathing in your everyday life, away from the yoga mat: